MFA in Creative Writing

 may also include up to 3 hours of additional Residencies

 - Total: 48 semester hours

 Short Residency classes are 1-hour courses in experiential, hands-on subjects, structured like a short master class.
-They might involve theatre, cinema, music, history, food, the environment, etc., and may be scheduled to coincide with campus events, such as the Eudora Welty Writers’ Symposium.
-Students are strongly encouraged to attend the first Eudora Welty Writers' Symposium residency (tentatively scheduled for Oct.
-18-25, 2015) as an orientation to the program, the campus, and Columbus.
+They might involve theatre, cinema, music, history, food, the environment, etc., and may be scheduled to coincide with campus events, such as the Eudora Welty Writers’ Symposium or off-campus events like the AWP Conference.
+Students are encouraged to attend the first Eudora Welty Writers' Symposium residency as an orientation to the program, the campus, and Columbus.
 Other short residency classes will be scheduled in the spring and summer to allow students a more flexible schedule.
-Short Residencies will last approximately one week on campus (or on a field trip) plus additional time for preparation and reflection at home.
+Short Residencies will last approximately five days plus additional time for preparation and reflection at home.
 Students will discuss readings about the assigned topic, complete the experiential learning component, and write about their experience.
 The grade for the class will be based on participation, discussion, and the written response, which may be in any genre.

 Workshop courses focus on writing.
 Students' primary work will be creative writing in the genre of the workshop.
 Other assignments may be included, such as readings in the genre and an analytical essay.
 Workshop discussion of student writing will be a main component of the course.
 Forms courses focus on exploring the craft of writing through reading.
 Some creative writing may be included in the assignments for the course, but workshop discusssion of this writing will be minimal.
 The primary assignments will be analytical essays focusing on the craft elements of the assigned readings.
 Literature courses will also explore the craft of writing through reading, but the focus of analytical essays will be on literary scholarship and interpretation.
 Any courses may be used as electives once requirements are met, and may include internships and special topics courses.